No-Name-Yet-Exist/Conceptual-Topology/axioms.md

                 Fiber over Z₃
                    ↓ ...
             ---------------------
-          Universal Semantic Product
+          Universal Conceptual Product
-           (Semantic Cone → Fiber over Zₙ)
+           (Conceptual Cone → Fiber over Zₙ)

+           NL: turtle → reptile → animal → ... | Universal Conceptual Product = Animal
 ```

-**Formal Expression:**
+**Formal Expression:**</br>
 ```
 Universal_Product ≈ colim_{Z₀ → Z₁ → Z₂ → ... → Zₙ} (Lan_{σᵢ}(Fiber over Zᵢ₋₁))
 ```

-**∞-Morphic Interpretation of Recusive Ken Extension**
+**∞-Morphic Interpretation of Recusive Ken Extension**</br>
-Viewed categorically, this recursive construction aligns with the notion of ∞-morphisms or higher morphic flows, where each application of Lan_{σᵢ} corresponds to a morphism in an extended semantic category, and their collective composition forms an ∞-structured cone:
+Viewed categorically, this recursive construction aligns with the notion of ∞-morphisms or higher morphic flows, where each application of Lan_{σᵢ} corresponds to a morphism in an extended conceptual category, and their collective composition forms an ∞-structured cone:

 ```
 ∞-Universal Product ≈ colim_{Z₀ → Z₁ → Z₂ → ... → Zₙ} (Lan_{σᵢ}(Fiber over Zᵢ₋₁))
 ```

-This interpretation enables the Conceptual Topos or Conceptual Topology to naturally support recursive, layered semantic flow, where mappings can extend across arbitrarily many Z-frames while preserving structural coherence.
+This interpretation enables the Conceptual Topos or Conceptual Topology to naturally support recursive, layered conceptual flow, where mappings can extend across arbitrarily many Z-frames while preserving structural coherence.

 <div style="page-break-after: always;"></div>

-### Safe / Unsafe Semantic Shifting Morphism (σ)
+### Safe / Unsafe Conceptual Shifting Morphism (σ)
 **Definition of Safe and Unsafe σ Operator** </br>
-Semantic Shifting Morphism (σ) can be classified based on whether it preserves the global coherence of the morphic chain.
+Conceptual Shifting Morphism (σ) can be classified based on whether it preserves the global coherence of the morphic chain.

 **Safe σ Operator (σ_safe)**
 Acts on the entire morphic chain as a coherent transformation.